elixr-games/elics/docs/architecture/entity.md

 ### Creating an Entity

-Entities are typically created via the `World` class:
+Entities are created via the `World` class:

 ```ts
 import { World } from 'elics';